mataralhawiti/Online_Courses/Udacity - Data Streaming Nanodegree/Kafka_Notes_Code/Streams_Basics_And_Kafka_Notes.md

             - ksqlDB leverages the idea of stream/table duality by storing both components of each table:
                 - The current state of a table is stored locally and ephemerally on a specific server by using RocksDB.
                 - The series of changes that are applied to a table is stored durably in a Kafka topic and is replicated across Kafka brokers.
-                - If a ksqlDB server with a materialization of a table fails, a new server rematerializes the table from the Kafka changelog.
+                - If a ksqlDB server with a materialization of a table fails, a new server rematerializes the table from the Kafka changelog.<br/><br/>

-    <br/><br/>

 ---

 # Apache Kafka

+# ksqlDB vs. Kafka Streams
+- **`ksqlDB`** is the streaming database for Apache Kafka.
+With ksqlDB, you can write event streaming applications by using a lightweight SQL syntax.

+- **`Kafka Streams`** is the Kafka library for writing streaming applications and microservices in Java and Scala.

+***`ksqlDB is built on Kafka Streams, a robust stream processing framework that is part of Kafka.`***